lamejam/lamejam.github.io/index.md

 everybody breathes a sigh of relief and swaps stories of the weekend while playing each other's games.

+For more information on game jams, check out our [Itch.io page](https://itch.io/jam/lamejam-2021).
+We encourage you to sign up and join the event ahead of time!
+It helps us get a better understanding of how many people to expect.

 # What is LameJam?

 We think making games is great, and should be accessible to anybody interested.